qkhaipham/ez-id/src/QKP.EzId/README.md

-EzId is a lightweight .NET library for generating unique, sortable, and human-friendly identifiers.
-It implements a Snowflake-inspired ID generation algorithm that produces 13-character base32 encoded strings.
+EzId is a lightweight .NET library for generating unique, sortable, and human-friendly readable identifiers.
+It implements a 64 bit long ID generation algorithm inspired by Twitter Snowflake and comes packed with a value type that encodes it in a 13-character base32 string.

 ## Usage example ###